 We suspect that the owner is not behind this demand.
 If they desire ‘a quick sale', taking such a hostile approach to a genuine purchaser is going to damage their objectives.
 Speak to the vendors direct and make sure they comprehend that (a)you are motivated buyers (b)you are ready to go, with mortgage lined up © you do not need to sell (d) you intend to proceed fast (e)however you intend to use your own,trusted Iver conveyancing solicitors - rather thanthose that will earn their negotiator at the agency a commission or hit his conveyancing targets pre-set by head office.

 I’m about to sell my basement flat in Iver.
 Conveyancing is yet to be initiated, but I have just received a half-yearly service charge demand – should I leave it to the buyer to sort out?

 The sensible thing to do is discharge the maintenance contribution as you normally would given that all ground rent and service invoices should be allotted on completion, so you should recover the relevant percentage by the buyer for the period running from after the completion date to the next payment date.
 Most managing agents will not acknowledge the buyer unless the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
 Having a clear account will assist your cause and will leave you no worse off financially.

 I have had difficulty in trying to purchase the freehold in Iver.
 Can this matter be resolved via the Leasehold Valuation Tribunal?

-An example of a Freehold Enfranchisement matter before the tribunal for a Iver flat is 164 Nestles Avenue in October 2013.
-The tribunal agreed with the proposed price of £20,158 for the freehold and determined that that sum is the amount to be paid into court This case related to 2 flats.
+An example of a Freehold Enfranchisement matter before the tribunal for a Iver property is 164 Nestles Avenue in October 2013.
+The tribunal agreed with the proposed price of £20,158 for the freehold and determined that that sum is the amount to be paid into court This case was in relation to 2 flats.
 The unexpired term was 69 years.